glitch-vpn/glitch-deps/README.md

    ```
    - All files from the archive are extracted to the `path` directory
    - Directory structure is preserved
+   - Works with any number of files in the archive

 2. **With `filename` field** - Extract single file with specific name:
    ```json